elastic/apm-server/apmpackage/README.md

 1. New local version
     - Bump the version in `apmpackage/apm/manifest.yml`
-    - Add a new version mapping in the `versionMapping` variable at the top of `apmpackage/cmd/gen-package/main.go`.
-      Most likely this won't be needed in the future.
     - Then do any changes in the new folder.
 The rest of the steps are the same.

 2. First dev version